david-palma/IBM-AI-Engineering/README.md

 ## List of the assignments

 There are six courses in this Professional Certificate, each of which contains a different number of assignments.
-However, only three courses are detailed here
+However, only three courses are detailed here:

 - [Machine Learning with Python](<./Machine Learning with Python>)
 - [Scalable Machine Learning on Big Data using Apache Spark](<./Scalable Machine Learning on Big Data>)